voxo/voxo/README.md

 I wanted see some features and amenities in other frameworks but now voxo have these features and amenities..

-Is a VOXO Micro Framework?
+Q : Is a VOXO Micro Framework?

-Cevap;
+Answer;
 This is the location in the first place.

-Will be continuously improve in VOXO?
+Q : Will be continuously improve in VOXO?

-Cevap;
+Answer;
 ### Until death do us part.. :)

-STANDARTLAR VE ÇALIŞMALAR;
+STANDARTLAR VE ÇALIŞMALAR
 -------
 Fonksiyon isimleri her kelimesinin ilk harfleri büyük olacak.
 Dizin ve Dosya isimlerinde tüm harfler küçük.